-UseResponse allows to add automation options to live chat solution that can help you with actions like greetings of your visitors, providing response when operators are not available or when it's required to set automated instructions.
+UseResponse allows adding automation options to the Live chat solution that can help you with actions like greetings of your visitors, providing response when operators are not available or when it's required to set automated instructions.

 All automation is based on Triggers in the system.
 Please refer to the article How Automation Triggers Work to better understand the automation process.

-Your proactive support can display messages using Full Message Area, Snippet or Label that would define if you would like to show complete message or just make a short note on the page without distracting user.
-Displaying messages like snippet or label makes sense only in chat widget as messengers will send customers a usual link to the article or a regular message.
+Your proactive support can display messages using Full Message Area, Snippet or Label that would define if you would like to show complete message or just make a short note on the page without distracting the user.
+Displaying messages like snippets or labels makes sense only in chat widget as messengers will send customers a usual link to the article or a regular message.

 All automation process is based on 3 events that could be used in Administration » Automation & Notifications:

 - Chat: User Activity

 Each of the events has a set of conditions and actions both for proactive support, sending targeted messages or agent assignments.